hoverguys/binfon/README.md

 }
 ```

-for width ≤ 8px, code can be simplyfied to:
+for width ≤ 8px, code can be simplified to:
 ```rust
 const GLYPH_HEIGHT = <font.height>;